guangheUlti/rental/README.md

 You can find me in the [cnblogs](https://www.cnblogs.com/guanghe).

-## house_rent
+## rental

-This project is the graduation project of my life.
+This is my undergraduate graduation project.